 - It is worth noting that the conditions of conflict, namely the insecurity and violent environment in which media operate, naturally influences the ability of a journalist to move freely without constraints.

 What is the impact?

-When investigating how the decline of war correspondent affected the Syrian war’s coverage, Janine di Giovanni argues that “the result has been a war about which the public debate has been shaped almost entirely by second-and thirdhand information, opinionating pundits, and social media” (4).
+When investigating how the decline of war correspondent affected the Syrian war’s coverage, Janine di Giovanni argues that “the result has been a war about which the public debate has been shaped almost entirely by second-and third-hand information, opinionated pundits, and social media” (4).

 Simultaneously, the information void has tremendous implications for the whole international humanitarian community.
 Indeed, it becomes increasingly challenging to grasp the most affected individuals or groups in the armed conflict and their actual needs(5).
-Moreover, the exclusive reliance on thirdhand information sources raises some important ethical issues.
+Moreover, the exclusive reliance on third-hand information sources raises some important ethical issues.
 As reporters frequently struggle to access and gather opinions from the most impacted areas, their work might unconsciously fail to give visibility to the population suffering the most collateral damage.
-Indirectly, the media can place itself as the representative of the majority opinion while disregarding the stories of the marginalized(6).
+Indirectly, the media can place itself as the representative of the majority opinion, while disregarding the stories of the marginalised(6).

 Tools and resources